Education Coordinator

 • Performs other duties as assigned by the Director of Operations.

-• Experience working in educational settings, especially with K-12 school-aged children is required.
+• Experience working in educational settings, especially with K-12 school-aged children

 • Three (3) years of work experience in a museum or educational environment preferred.